tetra-framework/tetra/docs/reactive-components.md

 async def send_message():
     # update the public data of any component
     await ComponentDispatcher.update_data("chat.room.hprc", data={
-        "message": "Hello Mat, this is Fred Wesley!
-I'd like to reconfirm our appointment in Munich tomorrow.
-We'll see us at the hotel."
+        "message": "Hello Mat, this is Fred Wesley! " "I'd like to reconfirm our appointment in " "Munich tomorrow.
+We'll see us at the " "hotel."
     })

 # or sync: